Pas Kamar

-Pas Kamar (پس كمر) is a village in, and the capital of, Pol Khatun Rural District of Marzdaran District, Sarakhs County, Razavi Khorasan province, Iran.
+Pas Kamar (پس كمر) is a village in, and the capital of, Pol Khatun Rural District in Marzdaran District of Sarakhs County, Razavi Khorasan province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, the village's population was 1,121 in 223 households.
 The following census in 2011 counted 1,128 people in 291 households.
-The 2016 census measured the population of the village as 1,262 people in 359 households.
-It was the most populous village in its rural district.
+The 2016 census measured the population of the village as 1,262 people in 359 households, the most populous in its rural district.